 Help students learn all about SIMILES through this step-by-step method.
 Introduce the lesson using the anchor chart and tons of examples I provide from ads, lyrics, and suggested mentor text list.
 Then students take notes, practice and apply using the steps and activities.
 Depending on your group, you may want to differentiate!
 (See explanation below.)
 This resource is available in PDF, PowerPoint, and GOOGLE SLIDES.

 1. ANCHOR CHART: Introduce Similes by using the anchor chart.
 Have a discussion: What is a simile?

 2. MENTOR TEXT: Use mentor text to point out similes.
-There is suggested list.
+There is a suggested list.
 If you have several books, place them in groups and have students find the similes.
 (See the graphic organizer)

 3. SLOGAN AND LYRICS ACTIVITY: Did you know that similes are found in ad slogans and song lyrics?
 SEE the GRAPHIC ORGANIZER that can be used for research.
-There is a Simile Slogan Graphic Organizer to be used at the end of the unit.
-I provide a list of catchy similes found in advertising and songs.
+There is a Simile Slogan Graphic Organizer to be used at the end of the unit and I provide a list of catchy similes found in advertising and songs.